 'We laugh both at Mole and with him.
 A wonderful comic read, that, like all the best comedy, says something rather meaningful' Heat

 Sue Townsend is Britain's favourite comic author.
-Her hugely successful novels include eight Adrian Mole books, The Public Confessions of a Middle-Aged Woman (Aged 55¾), Number Ten, Ghost Children, The Queen and I, Queen Camilla and The Woman Who Went to Bed For a Year, all of which are highly acclaimed bestsellers.
-She has also written numerous well-received plays.
-She lives in Leicester, where she was born and grew up.
+Her hugely successful novels include eight Adrian Mole books, as well as The Public Confessions of a Middle-Aged Woman (Aged 55¾), Number Ten, Ghost Children, The Queen and I, Queen Camilla and The Woman Who Went to Bed For a Year, all of which are highly acclaimed bestsellers.
+She also wrote numerous well-received plays.

 - Published 2nd August 2018